2015 Kerope Zildjian Concert Percussion Scholarship

 For information on what applicants must submit for qualification, read the Application Guidelines.
 There, you will also find full rules and regulations for the Scholarship.

-Watch Keith Aleo, Director of Education & Orchestral Activities at Zildjian, play the Cymbal Etude he wrote:
+For practice tips, watch here as Keith Aleo, Director of Education & Orchestral Activities at Zildjian, plays the 2014 Cymbal Etude:

 Watch tips for a more successful audition submission from Judge & Chicago Symphony Orchestra Principal Percussionist, Cynthia Yeh.